pindjouf/pindjouf.xyz/src/routes/posts/day_3.md

 Here we've got 2 conditions (excluding the default condition).
 What the first one does is fairly simple, once our counter reaches the `DIVIDER` value i.e. 868 in our case.
 We reset every signal to 0 and toggle the baud signal.

 The second condition is where I get to talk about the utility of a `sample` signal, this is exclusively used in my receiver, but it's purpose is very interesting.
-The `sample` signal is used to send a sample bit everytime we're in the middle of the symbol duration time i.e. in the middle of a `baud` signal, which is a method used to ensure we reduce the risks of missing a bit, since by default, the *"catching"* logic on the reception side is done at the positive edge of the `baud` signal we might try to catch it too early.
+The `sample` signal is used to send a sample bit every time we're in the middle of the symbol duration time i.e. in the middle of a `baud` signal, which is a method used to ensure we reduce the risks of missing a bit, since by default, the *"catching"* logic on the reception side is done at the positive edge of the `baud` signal we might try to catch it too early.
 So having a standardized way to ensure we only activate reception when there's a sample bit is very useful!
 We increment the counter in here as well.

 The default condition is fairly obvious, as long as we haven't reached any of the previous conditions, we keep incrementing the counter.